 All the professionals I had tried to imitate had taken the shots I tried to imitate so many times that they had already become cliché by the time I became interested in photography.
 But that helped me in two ways.

-• I had plenty of examples of the same cliché shot to learn from and work to try and duplicate.
+I had plenty of examples of the same cliché shot to learn from and work to try to duplicate.

-• I was able to see how different photographers tackled the cliché to try and make the image stand out from all the rest.
+I was able to see how different photographers tackled the cliché to try to make the image stand out from all the rest.

 Sometimes It’s the Only Way To Film Your Subject

 If you’ve ever visited Yellowstone National Park you know that due to dangerous thermal activity, some areas are only accessible by boardwalk.
 Other features in the park may only be visible from a specific turnout in the road.
 Everyone is lined up to film the same shot that you are.
 So just because a billion photographs and endless hours of video have been taken from the same exact spot, does that mean that you shouldn’t bother?